spsreenath7/DataLAkeAPI/readme.md

 The endpoints that involves this token based authentication are /api/privacy and /api/acts.

 ## Testing
-. . . .
-Briefly explain any testing strategy that accompanies the project, including and example report if you have one...

 Unit testing and Integration testing is done for the individual API end points.
 Unit testing involves test cases that validates the moongose models.
 Here each endpoint's corresponding model contains a set of test cases that test the their functionality.
 Sinon.js is used to stub the model calls that involves DB interaction, so that we can verfy only whether modelcalls the correct method to access the DB.